-If you are a homeowner who feels like you have more space than you really need, you’ve probably considered downsizing into a smaller dwelling at some point.
+If you are a homeowner who feels like you have more space than you really need, you’ve probably considered the need to downsize into a smaller dwelling at some point.

 Here are questions to ask yourself when you are considering the change: